Awasu Ski Resort in Toyama is the friendliest ski resort in Japan

 The river flowing on the right is the Joganji River, which flows into the Sea of Japan.
 Tateyama Station, the gateway to the Northern Alps, is in the background on the left.

-may be compact in size, but the slopes are impressive.
-Of the seven courses, five are for intermediate and advanced skiers, and there are six ungroomed areas scattered throughout.
-The photo below shows a dynamic course overlooked from the top of the slope.
-It's perfect for intermediate skiers, offering a long run of 1,000m.
+It's compact in size, but the slopes are robust.
+Of the seven courses, five are for intermediate to advanced skiers, and there are six ungroomed areas scattered throughout.
+The photo below shows the Dynamic Course, viewed from the top of the slope.
+It's a long run of 1,000m, perfect for intermediate skiers.

 To the left of the dynamic course is a lesson run where children can practice.
 Further to the left is an ungroomed area.